2 Champaign County residents arrested, charged for involvement in Capitol riots

 Two Champaign County residents have been arrested and charged in connection with the Capitol building riots that happened Jan.
 6.

-Donovan Ray Crowl, 50, and Jessica Marie Watkins, 38, are currently being held in the Montgomery County Jail on unspecified federal charges.
+Donovan Ray Crowl, 50, and Jessica Marie Watkins, 38, are currently being held in the Montgomery County Jail.

+The two are charged with conspiracy, conspiracy to hurt an officer, violent entry, obstruction of official business and destruction of government property.

 According to an affidavit, Crowl and Watkins traveled to Washington D.C. and willfully joined a crowd "who forcibly entered the Capitol and impeded, disrupted and disturbed the orderly conduct of business by the House of Representatives and the Senate."